 Chinese New Year is believed to have originated in agrarian society from when farmers used to pray for success in the coming farming season, which is why the celebration is also known as the Spring Festival.
 Legend has it that a monster named Nian would come to the villages once a year and eat children and livestock and that the only way to banish it was with red decorations and plenty of loud noise.
 Fireworks and lion and dragon dances are some of the colourful and loud traditional displays that are still seen today.

 While the origins of this tradition aren’t certain, the zodiac has been a part of the Chinese calendar and new year since around the Tang dynasty (618 to 907 AD).
 The zodiac follows a 12-year cycle with each Chinese New Year representing a different animal.
 2022 is the year of the tiger.
-The (lunar) year you are born in determines what animal you’re associated with.
+The (lunar) year when you are born determines what animal you’re associated with.

 Similar to Western astrology, each animal attribution has its own personality traits and will have different levels of luck depending on what year of the zodiac it is.
-Contrary to popular belief, the year of your zodiac is actually considered bad luck, so if you were born in the year of the tiger you should take extra care to protect yourself from bad spirits this year!
+Contrary to popular belief, the year of your zodiac is actually considered bad luck, so if you were born in the year of the rabbit you should take extra care to protect yourself from bad spirits this year!
 This can be done by wearing lots of red clothes.

 Chinese New Year Decorations In Hong Kong